jsx-eslint/eslint-plugin-react/docs/rules/prefer-stateless-function.md

 });
 ```

-The following patterns are not considered warnings:
+The following pattern is not considered warnings:

 ```js
 const Foo = function(props) {
   return <div>{props.foo}</div>;
 };
 ```

+The following pattern is not considered warning in React <15.0.0:

 ```js
 class Foo extends React.Component {